 in addition to being the Patron Saint of love and happy couples, he was also the Patron Saint of beekeepers, plague, epilepsy, fainting, and travelers.
 So, if love isn’t in the cards this year, consider taking a trip to buy some honey but I would steer clear of fleas on rats.

 The topics of the notes had nothing to do with the subject I taught at the time.
 Parents wrote about getting their kids through “a difficult” year; students wrote about getting them through “a difficult” year.
 Neither group mentioned a noun, verb, or essay.

-Why?
-Because my future son-in-law puts quotes on the board and leaves them there.
-Sometimes I see him writing them.
-Other times I’m surprised with a new message.
 But they’re always powerful; they’re full of the angst and strength of young lovers and budding poets and young men and women discovering the world.
 They remind me of the troubadours of the High Middle Ages.
-And, they remind me that humans are passionate…that I should take care with the souls of those whom fate has placed in my family on Earth.